vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Plate 114

-Tiruttaṇi: Daks.in. ām¯urti
+Tiruttaṇi: Daks.in. āmūrti

 difficult to establish which direction the teaching Siva is facing, if the image or ´ relief is no longer part of a spatial con

 struction or has been reemployed.
-It may even be doubted, whether our mo ment 1 is an historic reality at all; possibly, the teaching Siva, the Daks ´ .in. ām¯urti as an iconographic category, was from the beginning conceived of as facing the south.
+It may even be doubted, whether our mo ment 1 is an historic reality at all; possibly, the teaching Siva, the Daks ´ .in. āmūrti as an iconographic category, was from the beginning conceived of as facing the south.

-A Daks.in. ām¯urti on a crossbar found in Nagarī
+A Daks.in. āmūrti on a crossbar found in Nagarī

 To conclude I wish to present an image that may alleviate our doubts somewhat.
 It concerns a crossbar found in Nagarī (Rajasthan) illustrated in Williams 1982, Pl.
 216. On p.
 140 f. this scholar gives the following description.